tildearrow/furnace/doc/1-intro/glossary.md

 **ADPCM**: adaptive differential pulse code modulation. this is a variety of DPCM with a more complex method of storing the amplitude differences.

-**ADSR**: attack, decay, sustain, release. these are the four necessary values for a basic volume envelope.
+**ADSR**: attack, decay, sustain and release. these are elements that comprise a basic envelope.

 **algorithm**: the way in which the operators in an FM instrument interact.
 - when two operators connect to the same point, their sounds are added together.